microsoft/terminal/doc/bot.md

 #### Add committed fix tag for completed PRs
 - When a PR is finished and there's no outstanding work left on a linked issue, add the `Resolution-Fix-Committed` label

+#### Remove Needs-Second from completed PRs
+- If a PR is closed and it has the `Needs-Second` tag, the bot will remove the tag.

+### Release Management

+When a release is created, if the PR ID number is linked inside the release description, the bot will walk through the related PR and all of its related issues and leave a message.
+- PR message: "🎉{release name} {release version} has been released which incorporates this pull request.🎉
+- Issue message: 🎉This issue was addressed in #{pull request ID}, which has now been successfully released as {release name} {release version}.🎉"

 ## Admin Panel
 [Here](https://fabric-cp.azurewebsites.net/bot/)